chain ID

 chain identity

-Every chain must have a unique identifier or chain-id
+Every chain must have a unique identifier or chain-id.

-in the genesis.json fields.
+Tendermint requires each application to define its own chain-id in the genesis.json fields.
 However, in order to comply with both EIP155 and the Cosmos chain upgrade standard, Daodst-compatible chains must implement a special structure for their chain identifiers.

 structure